 This day is set out for Golden Monkey tracking in the Volcanoes National Park.
 Entering dense stands of bamboo interspersed with open glades; you will make your way deep into golden monkey territory.
 Guides lead visitors to the habitat of groups of 'habituated' golden monkeys - monkeys that have become accustomed to human presence.
 Though viewing is kept to a maximum of one hour, travelers can get an up-close look at the golden monkey in its natural habitat.
 Adult monkeys frolic in plain view, feeding on bamboo leaves, and leaping from perch to perch.
 Females carry their young, completely comfortable among onlookers.

-Wear neutral colors and bring your rain gear.
-Long sleeves and long trousers tucked into your socks are a must: protection against ants, stinging nettles jacket with a hood.
-Only take essentials in a small backpack - two bottles of water, maybe a snack if you're a hungry hiker, camera, hat, and sunscreen.
+Return to the lodge for lunch then drive to Redrocks intercultural exchange center to participate in their weeklong festival.
+After a tour of the center, we will have a special opportunity to attend an environmental conservation debate between two bottles of water, maybe a snack if you're a hungry hiker, camera, hat, and sunscreen.
+Conservationist, Philanthropist, Volunteers, and Communities on the current of the volcanoes national park tourism, conservation, and sustainable development.
+Your input and ideas will be welcomed.
+We will head back to the lodge for dinner, as we have another early morning.
+Overnight at Buhanga Eco Lodge (Full Board)